softindex/uikernel/docs/docs/express-grid-api.md

 model(function(Object req, Object res))
 {% endhighlight %}

-Specify Grid model, which can be an instance or a constructor
+Specify a Grid model, which can be an instance or a constructor

 ----